Meet Our Staff

 Donna Moore

-Tom Stewart is a retired Army Colonel with over 31 years, to include service in Afghanistan as an Infantry Battalion Commander.
-He is the Associate Dean of the Graduate & Professional Studies Program at Nichols College where he has taught as an Assistant Professor of Leadership.
-He holds a Masters in Strategic Studies from the U.S. Army War College and an MBA from Nichols College.
-He knows well the benefits of Project New Hope and looks forward to giving back as a Board Member.
+Tom currently serves as the Associate Dean of Graduate & Professional Studies at Nichols College, where he has also taught as an Assistant Professor of Leadership.
+He holds a Master of Strategic Studies from the U.S. Army War College and an MBA from Nichols College.

 Jeff Berthiaume